Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step tutorials and templates.

 Black and White Tissue Cover

 The nice thing about black and white fabric is that it can be incorporated into any décor.
 A tissue box cover with this type of covering can be used in any room and with any theme.
 They are extremely easy to make, and it's a gift anyone would appreciate.
-I think just changing the color or type fabric will allow this to work as a gift for birthdays, showers, anniversaries, and Christmas.

 © 2012 Loraine Brummer